AitorGallardo/portfolio/README.md

 #### Deployed using [gh-pages](https://www.npmjs.com/package/gh-pages).

-##### Had to rename /\_astro for /styles and its ref to the file in /dist > index.html > "./stles" in in order to correcly deploy the site on Github Pages.
+##### Had to rename /\_astro for /styles and its ref to the file in /dist > index.htmlrder to cor > "./stles" in in orecly deploy the site on Github Pages.